worldmateproject/scoping-review-child-robot/README.md

 | Q9       | (((“Human-Robot” OR “Child-Robot” OR “Interaction”) AND (“Robot*”) AND (“Child*” OR “Communit*” OR “Social*”) AND (“Education*” OR “School*” OR “Learn*” OR “Caregiver” OR “Child-Directed Speech” OR “Language” OR “Communication” OR “Teach*” OR “Talker”)) ) | 4065 |
 | Q10      | ((“Human-Robot” OR “Child-Robot” OR “Interaction”) AND (“Robot*”) AND (“Child*” OR “Communit*” OR “Social*”) AND (“Education*” OR “School*” OR “Learn*” OR “Caregiver” OR “Child-Directed” OR "Speech" OR “Languag*” OR “Communicat*” OR “Teach*” OR “Talker”)) | **4165** |

-***Description:***

-1. After analyzing the queries for the systematic review, Q10 has been identified as the most comprehensive query.
-2. Reason: Query Q10 retrieves 4165 papers, covering all papers retrieved by the previous nine queries (Q1–Q9) from IEEE Xplore.
-3. Key Action: Use Q10 as the final query for systematic review to ensure no relevant paper is missed.
+The analysis showed that Query Q10 retrieved the largest number of papers (4,165), including all papers captured by the previous nine queries (Q1–Q9) from IEEE Xplore.
+As a result, Q10 is considered the most comprehensive query for this systematic review and will be used as the final query to ensure that no relevant papers are overlooked.
 ![Image](https://github.com/user-attachments/assets/29ef2ab1-f8d5-4cc6-860c-0f37f38fcbd2)